 You also need to consider that your shoe size cannot be identical across the board.
 If you’re 8.5 in dress shoes, you might be 9 or 9.5 in running shoes or athletic sneakers.
 For more info, you can check my article on dress shoe size vs. running shoes.

-If you’ve high arches, it is better to buy a pair of shoes with a deep toe box.
+If you’ve high arches, buying a pair of shoes with a deep toe box is better.
 A deep toe box means the shoe liner is spacious, so your feet could be more relaxed, and the lacing technique solution won’t be constrained.

 Similarly, if you’ve flat feet, the excessive weight of your body is not equally distributed, due to which the nerves of your feet become compressed, resulting in numbness.
 So, you need to select running shoes with lateral and orthotic support to distribute your body weight evenly.